Darkelf-Labs/Darkelf-Docs/Darkelf-Shadow-7.0.7-2026-Privacy-Browser-Technical-Report.md

 ### Darkelf Shadow

-An independent QtWebEngine/Chromium privacy browser emphasizing ephemeral operation, aggressive network filtering, canvas readback control, session-scoped trust and adaptive compatibility.
+An independent QtWebEngine/Chromium privacy browser emphasizing ephemeral operation, layered declarative and ABP-style network filtering, canvas readback control, session-scoped trust and adaptive compatibility.

-Darkelf Shadow 7.0.7 moves the project toward a clearer design
+Darkelf Shadow 7.0.8 moves the project toward a clearer design
 principle:

 > **Strong privacy controls should be precise enough that users do not
 > have to disable them simply to use the Web.**

-The 7.0.7 release therefore represents more than an expansion of Darkelf's blocking rules.
-It is an architectural refinement of the relationship between **privacy, temporary trust, filtering precision, and website compatibility**.
+The 7.0.8 release therefore represents more than an expansion of Darkelf's blocking rules.
+It refines the relationship between **privacy, temporary trust, filtering precision, website compatibility, and request-path performance**.

 ------------------------------------------------------------------------

-**Darkelf Shadow CE 7.0.7**\
+**Darkelf Shadow CE 7.0.8**\
 **2026 Technical Privacy Browser Report**

 *Built for those who refuse to be watched.*